 Because your thyroid releases hormones triiodothyronine (T3) and thyroxine (T4), these can be measured in the blood test.
 If hormone levels are lower than normal, it may be a sign your thyroid is not productive enough.
 If hormone levels are too high, that can be a problem too as an overactive thyroid can signal problems years into the future.

 In some situations, images on an ultrasound may be taken of your thyroid to visually exam it.

 What Happens if your Thyroid is not Functioning Correctly?

-When the thyroid becomes dysfunctional you can produce too much or too little of these two hormones.
-This can either dangerously speed up your body’s processes, or leave you feeling exhausted by a shortage.
+When the thyroid becomes dysfunctional you can produce too much or too little of the thyroid’s two hormones.

 There is medication available for people with hypothyroidism (they underproduce hormones) that can be a replacement for your body’s natural hormone production.

 For those with hyperthyroidism, there is medication available that can block the number of hormones your body produces.
 Additionally, radioactive iodine, beta-blockers, and surgery are among other potential treatment strategies for overproduction.

 To learn more about your thyroid, visit ThyroidAwareness.com